cristhiandas/student-directory/README.md

 # student-directory #

-Since the begin of time we where looking for an answer, answer on how to manage the Student Directory of the Villian Academy.
+Since the begin of time we were looking for an answer, answer on how to manage the Student Directory of the Villian Academy.
 But NOW, we have this new script that will allow YOU, yeah YOU user to do it in the most simple and efficient way.